 - Dark Age of Camelot (tools, web, server programming)

 - City of Heroes (tools)

-- like every other experienced developer, a half dozen games that never shipped and you never heard of
+- like every other experienced developer, a dozen other titles which never shipped and you likely never heard of.

 I read a post you made that I disagreed with, so I’m going to make sure your boss knows I canceled all my subscriptions to everything you ever worked on.

 I’m sorry?
 I really do try to keep this blog as separate from my day job as possible, which is admittedly difficult when I write about my vocation, which is also what I happen to work on since I’m a really lucky bastard.
 One of these days I really need to come up with a great disclaimer.
-Moorgard has a pretty good one.
 The problem is, no one ever reads them, and fewer believe them.